Property Selling Mistakes That Can Put Off Buyers

 Photos are typically the first glimpse of your home that buyers see.
 If these photos fail to show enough information or are low quality, it could put buyers off.

 Make sure that you provide plenty of photos of your home with your listing – ideally at least one of every room and a few of the exterior.
 Staging your home will help to make your photos look better.
-You can take your own photos or hire a professional real estate photographer to do this (agents and home staging companies may be able to take the perfect photos for you).
+You can take your own photos if you’ve got a good quality camera, though it may be a better idea to get in contact with a well reputed Realtor and see if they can organise the staging and photography for you.
+This can be a good idea as realtors will have lots of experience in dealing with property purchases as well as sales, so they’ll know both the standard and variety of photos required to entice a buyer.

 Being too restrictive with viewing times